laycal-com/laycal/app-description.md

 ### AI Assistant Creation and Management

 The platform features a sophisticated AI assistant creation system that guides users through building customized voice agents for their specific needs.
-The assistant creation process begins with a comprehensive 10-step wizard that generates professional AI prompts without requiring users to have any experience in prompt engineering or AI conversation design.
+The assistant creation process begins with a comprehensive 10-step prompt wizard that generates professional AI prompts without requiring users to have any experience in prompt engineering or AI conversation design.

 The wizard walks users through defining their business type, identifying their target audience, specifying conversation objectives, and selecting their preferred communication style.
 Users can choose from multiple objectives including appointment booking, lead generation, information sharing, callback scheduling, and custom objectives tailored to their specific business needs.

 During the assistant creation process, users can configure advanced email collection protocols that instruct the AI to spell out email addresses letter-by-letter and confirm them with prospects during appointment booking calls.
-The system also includes conversation flow optimization with natural pacing instructions and explicit wait commands to ensure conversations feel natural and professional.
+The system also includes conversation flow optimization with natural pacing instructions, explicit WAIT commands, and response acknowledgment to ensure conversations feel natural and professional.

+Each AI assistant integrates directly with Vapi.ai infrastructure and includes:
+- **Multi-language voice support** (English US, Spanish, French, German)
+- **Custom voice selection** from available Vapi voice options
+- **Conversation flow control** with optimized endpointing (300ms) and interruption handling
+- **Anti-hangup protection** to prevent premature call termination
+- **Dynamic prompt generation** that incorporates business context for better call outcomes

 Users can create multiple AI assistants for different purposes, campaigns, or client accounts.
 Each assistant can be customized with unique conversation styles ranging from natural (including conversational fillers like "um" and "uh") to sharp and direct communication.
 The platform also allows users to set call duration preferences, from brief interactions to detailed conversations.